 2. You will learn how these five places can all work together to help give you a very powerful marketing plan.

-3. You will you learn that all five ways are easily within your grasp, and can be utilized almost immediately for very low cost.
+3. You will learn that all five ways are easily within your grasp, and can be utilized almost immediately for a very low cost.

 Your sell sheet is the equivalent of your book’s resume.
 And, because of this, it can become a very powerful and profitable marketing tool.
 The whole purpose behind creating a sell sheet is to tell the world about your book.
 In order to accomplish this, you must get your sell sheet into as many hands as possible.

 The five places on this list are where you can most quickly get your sell sheet to the actual audience for your book.
 These five are also the preeminent places where you should begin, in order to start utilizing your sell sheet for maximum impact.

 A media kit is often referred to as a press kit.
 It’s a set of promotional and marketing materials that are distributed to the media to create awareness of your new book.
 A sell sheet is an integral part of this media kit.
 Each and every book that you publish needs to have its own media kit.

 This kit needs to be very well prepared and complete, and viewable as a pdf.
 You can also have one basic media kit for all of your books, with an individualized sell sheet for each book.